Today we take a look at How to Update WooCommerce Properly so you don’t end up breaking your online store.

 We typically refer to this as a staging version of your website.
 A staging environment shouldn’t be considered a disposable test environment.
 Far from it.
 It should be considered a “dress rehearsal” version of your website with identical data, identical plugins and so on.
 If your staging environment no longer aligns closely with your live website its value as a safe place to test changes before we make them on our live website is lost.
 In that scenario, a staging version can no longer be a reliable indicator of what will happen to our live website when we run plugin updates.

-You could set up a staging site locally, using for example the excellent DevKinsta, or you could set it up on a live server.
+You could also set up a staging site locally, using for example the excellent DevKinsta, or you could set it up on a live server.

 Here’s how I typically setup a WooCommerce staging website: